TBD54566975/ssi-service/README.md

 3. Set the `kms_credentials_path` field of the `[services.keystore]` section to point to your credentials file, according to [this section](https://github.com/google/tink/blob/9bc2667963e20eb42611b7581e570f0dddf65a2b/docs/KEY-MANAGEMENT.md#credentials).
 4. Win!

-To use a password based MasterKey (NOT RECOMMENDED FOR ANY PRODUCTION ENVIRONMENT):
+To use a randomly generated encryption key (NOT RECOMMENDED FOR ANY PRODUCTION ENVIRONMENT):
 1. Make sure that `master_key_uri` and `kms_credentials_path` of the `[services.keystore]` section are not set.
-2. Set the `password` field of the `[services.keystore]` section to your desired password.

 Note that at this time, we do not currently support rotating the master key.